tinytronix/homeautomation/Hardware/Controllermodul_B/readme.md

 - Atmel ATMega328 as a backup safety processor
 - ATMega328 is in-circuit programmable
 - Watchdog
+- ATMega328 acts as I2C master instead of Raspberry when the Pi hangs or crashes
 - 2 Relais
 - 1-wire
 - UART interface 3.3V